 When we say incandescent bulbs are the closest thing to sunlight, we weren't kidding; the act of incandescence makes them one and very much the same - and our body recognizes its light as such.

-Is a full spectrum bulb necessary for good health?
+Is a full spectrum daylight bulb necessary for good health?

-Unless you're using full spectrum bulbs with a 5500-6500K color temperature in the morning and daytime to stimulate alertness, you don't necessarily need these types of bulbs throughout the day for optimal health.
+Apart from using full spectrum bulbs with a 5000-6500K color temperature in the morning and daytime to stimulate alertness, you don't necessarily need these types of bulbs throughout the day for optimal health.
 Also, be aware of the light technology: any light bulb in this higher, cooler color temperature range is most likely either LED or fluorescent.

 So, while we absolutely suggest using a light therapy box or full spectrum daylight fluorescents during morning and daytime to increase energy and keep circadian rhythms in sync, please be sure to note the quality.
 Look for bulbs with a high CRI from a reputable manufacturer.